raspberrypilearning/hows-your-day/en/step_3.md

-## Choose your mood
+## Set the mood

 Well done, you have created the moods for your user to choose from.
-You will now need to provide a response using an event.
+You will now need to use an event to trigger a response.

 ### Using events